 The mission of the Pueblo Fire Department Emergency Medical Services Division is to provide a rapid, safe response to all medical emergencies within the community, ensuring competent patient care.

-Approximately 70% of all incidents responded to by the Pueblo Fire Department are related to medical or trauma incidents.
-All engine companies are equipped to provide Advanced Life Support care.
-Suppression personnel are required to maintain a Colorado Department of Public Health and Environment Emergency Provider Certification.
+More than 70% of all incidents responded to by the Pueblo Fire Department are related to medical or trauma incidents.
+All engine companies are equipped to provide Advanced Life Support (ALS) care.
+All Fire personnel are required to maintain a Colorado Department of Public Health and Environment Emergency Medical Technician - Basic (EMT-B) certification at a minimum.

-All members are required to maintain a current cardiopulmonary resuscitation (CPR) certification with recertification every 2 years.
-All Intermediates and Paramedics are required to maintain a current Advanced Cardiac Life Support Certification and Pediatric Advanced Life Support with re-certification every 2 years.
+All members are required to maintain a current cardiopulmonary resuscitation (CPR) certification.
+All Intermediates and Paramedics are required to maintain a current Advanced Cardiac Life Support Certification and Pediatric Advanced Life Support.

 The Pueblo Fire Department provides emergency medical training to on-duty members.
 This provides each member the required hours to maintain their respective certification.
 The Pueblo Fire Department is authorized by the State of Colorado as a continuing education center for EMT, Advanced EMT, Intermediate, and Paramedic levels.